 The Global Fund for Children: GFC supports the needs of children and youth around the world in a variety of ways.
 In addition, GFC supports the growth of civil society and social entrepreneurship.

-Global Vision International: GVI provides over 150 volunteer projects and internship programs in 40 countries.
+Global Vision International: GVI provides more than 150 volunteer projects and internship programs in 40 countries.
 Arrangements can be made as short as for a week.

 Global Volunteer Network: GVN offers volunteer service opportunities in community projects in developing countries (South America, Africa, and Asia) to support the work of local community organizations.

 Institute of European Studies: IES Abroad has been providing study abroad programs for 60 years.
-IES helps students with their travel funds; financial aid, various grant, and scholarships.
+IES helps students with their travel funds; financial aid, various grants and scholarships.

 International Research & Exchanges Board: IREX designs and consults programs to support international research, professional fellowships, undergraduate and graduate study abroad.

-Intrax: Intrax offers international internships in Europe and Asia to qualifies college students.
+Intrax: Intrax offers international internships in Europe and Asia to qualifying college students.